huzaifahtariqahmed/huzaifahtariqahmed/README.md

 - [Find Cheapest Flight Application](https://github.com/samiyaalizaidi/Find-Cheapest-Flight) - A simple application to find the cheapest available flights from the dataset given.

+- [Snake Game](https://github.com/syedhammadrazi/SnakeGame) - A Game inspired from the classic Snake Xenzia Game, developed using SDL Library

 ----

 ## 📈 My Github Stats